 - Go to Setup.

-- In Setup, on the left side of the page you will find a section called "App Setup" (in some instances this is labelled as "Build").
+- In Setup, on the left side of the page you will find a section called "App Setup" (in some instances this is labeled as "Build").
 Expand the "Develop" menu.

 - Under Develop, click on "Apex Classes".